Ipswich School Privacy Policy

 YOUR RIGHTS

-Rights of access, Individuals have various rights under Data Protection Law to access and understand personal data about them held by the School, and in some cases ask for it to be erased or amended or have it transferred to others, or for the School to stop processing it – but subject to certain exemptions and limitations.
+Individuals have various rights under Data Protection Law to access and understand their own personal data held and processed by the School, and in some cases ask for it to be erased or amended or have it transferred to others, or for the School to stop processing it – but subject to certain exemptions and limitations.

 Any individual wishing to access or amend their personal data, or wishing it to be transferred to another person or organisation, or who has some other objection to how their personal data is used, should put their request in writing to GDPR@ipswich.school.

-The School will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits (which is 30 calendar days in the case of requests for access to information).
+The School will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits (which is generally one month, but actually fulfilling more complex or multiple requests, e.g. those involving third party information, may take 1-2 months longer).

-The School will be better able to respond quickly to smaller, targeted requests for information.
-If the request for information is manifestly excessive or similar to previous requests, the School may ask you to reconsider.
+The School will be better able to respond quickly to smaller, targeted requests for information made during term time.
+If the request for information is manifestly excessive or similar to previous requests, the School may ask you to reconsider, or require a reasonable fee for the administrative costs of complying with the request, or in certain cases refuse the request (but only where Data Protection Law allows it, and in accordance with relevant regulatory guidance).

 Requests that cannot be fulfilled

-You should be aware that the right of access is limited to your own personal data, and certain data is exempt from the right of access.
-This will include information which identifies other individuals (and parents need to be aware this may include their own children, in certain limited situations, or information which is subject to legal privilege (for example legal advice given to or sought by the School, or documents prepared in connection with a legal action).
+You should be aware that UK GDPR rights (including the right of access) are limited to your own personal data, and certain data is exempt from the right of access.
+This will include information which identifies other individuals (and parents need to be aware this may include their own children, in certain limited situations, or information which is subject to legal privilege (for example legal advice given to or sought by the School, or documents prepared in connection with a legal action, or where a duty of confidence is owed by a legal adviser).

 Pupil requests